 Unlike the consideration or decision stage, your customers do not know about your solutions just yet.
 They have acknowledged they have a problem but are only beginning to research the right solution for them.

-The goal for awareness stage content is to, of course, provide value, but also to present yourself as a leader in the industry.
-Awareness video content should not be overly self-promoting or a sales piece but should provide information and value.
+The goal for awareness stage content is to provide value and present yourself as an industry leader.
+Awareness video content should not be overly promotional but instead should be educational and valuable.
 This content should be very engaging, so much so that they will take action to learn more about you.
 This may be clicking on another article, signing up for an email list, or downloading a high-value content offer.

 What is a Video Inbound Awareness Video?

 First, let’s watch an awareness video.
-The video below is for a non-profit called Child360.
+The video below is for a nonprofit called Child360.
 Child360 is a leading nonprofit working toward a future where every child has the early childhood educational opportunities they need to succeed in school and life.
-They needed a series of videos from real parents, educators, and administrators to talk about the importance of early childhood education for all communities.
-These videos were part of a website redesign and Child360 wanted its first touch with website visitors to focus around the stories of the people involved in early childhood education.
+They needed a series of videos from real parents, educators, and administrators to discuss the importance of early childhood education for all communities.
+These videos were part of a website redesign, and Child360 wanted its first touch with website visitors to focus on the stories of the people involved in early childhood education.

-The goal of the video was to inspire the viewer while, also, briefly mentioning Child360’s involvement so they are compelled to explore and learn more.
+The video’s goal was to inspire the viewer while also briefly mentioning Child360’s involvement, so they are compelled to explore and learn more.

 How to Get Started Creating Awareness Videos for Your Campaign

-There are many different ways to go about creating awareness videos, from DIY to hiring a professional production company.
+There are many different ways to create awareness videos, from doing it yourself to hiring a professional production company.
 But it is recommended to put more of your budget towards producing a high-quality awareness video.
-This is the time to impress and create the right perception of your brand.
-Think about creating Brand Affinity.
-This is the time to establish a relationship with your audience in which they become a raving fan of your brand.
+The awareness stage is the time to impress and create the right perception of your brand.
+Think about creating brand affinity.
+This is the time to make your audience a raving fan of your brand.
 Above all else, the content needs to be valuable and engaging.
 Below are a few steps about how to get started creating awareness videos.

 Establish Your Target Audience